Interstitial Cystitis

 Diagnosis of Interstitial Cystitis

 Since the symptoms of interstitial cystitis are similar to those of a urinary tract infection, it is frequently misdiagnosed.
 A correct diagnosis is typically made by ruling out other conditions such as sexually transmitted diseases, bladder infection and bladder cancer.
-Tests may include:
+In addition to a physical examination, diagnostic tests may include:

 A bladder biopsy may also be performed so that the bladder tissue can be analyzed.